 - When a ductile material is impact tested, it will deform before breaking to create shear lips.

 - The amount that the specimen deforms normally to the fracture face is measured in millimetres with a digital test indicator.

 - Percentage shear measures the amount of ductile and brittle fracture on the fracture face of the broken specimen.

 - The fracture surface is indicative of the type of fracture that has occurred.

 - A brittle fracture looks bright and crystalline; whereas, ductile fractures have a dark and fibrous surface.

 ASAMS is accredited to ISO 148 and ASTM E23 impact testing.
 Our charpy impact machines have a 450J capacity.
-A charpy cool bath is used to allow testing at temperatures between ambient and -80°C, the bath continually agitates the solution and keeps the temperature within ±1°C. ASAMS is also able to test down to -196°C using liquid nitrogen, allowing coverage of a range of needs for clients.
+A charpy cool bath is used to allow testing at temperatures between ambient and -80°C, the bath continually agitates the solution and keeps the temperature within ±1°C. ASAMS is also able to test down to -123°C and at -196°C using liquid Nitrogen, allowing coverage of a range of needs for clients.